 Instagram has a new keyword search feature, and it’s what we’ve all been waiting for!
 Read on for how to get your Instagram posts found in keyword searches (hint: alt text is involved).

 Over the last couple months, Instagram introduced a brand new feature that I think you’re gonna like.
 Not only does it make Instagram more accessible to those with disabilities, but it also makes your photos/posts more searchable.

-It’s a keyword search feature, meaning your posts will be easier to find without much more work on your part!
+Keywords used with this feature can be searched, meaning your posts will be easier to find without much more work on your part!
 Pretty sweet, right?

 If you’ve updated your Instagram app, you may have seen it already.
 If you go to the magnifying glass at the bottom of the screen and type in a keyword, instead of only showing accounts or tags, you now have the option to click on that keyword and see related images.